LLM as a Complementary Optimizer to Gradient Descent: A Case Study in Prompt Tuning: Experiments

 \subsection{Main Results}

+\textbf{Prompt optimization for language models.} We employ the proposed optimization method for the prompt tuning of pre-trained language model RoBERTa-large~\citep{liuRoBERTaRobustlyOptimized2019} and evaluate on the widely used SuperGLUE~\citep{wangSuperGLUEStickierBenchmark2020} NLU tasks.
+Previous prompt tuning methods, P-tuning~\citep{liuGPTUnderstandsToo2023} and ~\citet{lesterPowerScaleParameterEfficient2021}, use only backpropagated gradient to optimize the prompt.
+From \reftbl{lm}, our combined optimization method with GPT-4 as optimizer surpasses vanilla gradient-based optimization on four out of five tasks from SuperGLUE.

-\textbf{Experiments on vision-language pre-trained models.} We compare the results of employing our proposed optimization method for existing prompting methods~\citep{coop, yaoTCPTextualbasedClassaware2024}.
-From Table 1, the results on "RN50" backbone show that our integrated optimization outperforms existing gradient-based prompt tuning methods at seven out of ten benchmark datasets and the other tasks remain close to the baseline performance.
-Both black-box GPT and open-sourced Llama2 achieve consistent improvements, demonstrating the effectiveness of our combined optimization framework.
+\textbf{Prompt optimization for vision-language pre-trained models.} We also compare with prompt tuning methods for vision-language models, ~\citep{coop, yaoTCPTextualbasedClassaware2024}.
+From \reftbl{fewshot}, the results on the "RN50" backbone show that our integrated optimization outperforms existing gradient-based prompt tuning methods at six out of ten benchmark datasets, and the other tasks remain close to the baseline performance.
+Both close-sourced GPT models and open-sourced Llama2 achieve consistent improvements, demonstrating the effectiveness of our combined optimization framework.
 TCP~\citep{yaoTCPTextualbasedClassaware2024} is one of the state-of-the-art prompt tuning approaches with a stronger backbone.
 Although the absolute improvement inevitably decreases, our method still brings stable improvements on six out of ten datasets.

-We also compare with methods that optimize by LLM only, e.g., BBO~\citep{liuLanguageModelsBlackBox2023}.
-We list the results reported in BBO paper since the code has not been released yet and our reproduced results can not match the results published in the paper.
-Although BBO achieves a completely program-free prompt learning method for CLIP, their performances in 16-shot setting are poor.
-Their method largely relies on the inherent deductive ability of LLM, which can not make good use of information in more training samples.
-Our method instruct LLMs with intermediate results of gradient optimizer, enabling LLMs to exploit in a more promising sub-region of the semantic space.
-The prompts generated by LLM are further refined by the disciplined gradient-based optimizer to achieve stable improvements.
+We also compare with methods that optimize by LLM only, e.g.,~\citet{liuLanguageModelsBlackBox2023}.
+We list the results of the 1-shot and 4-shot settings reported in their paper since the code has not been released yet, and our reproduced results can not match those published in the paper.
+Although \citet{liuLanguageModelsBlackBox2023} achieves a completely program-free prompt learning method by LLM, their performance in the 16-shot setting is poor.
+This method merely relies on the inherent deductive ability of LLM, which can not make good use of information in more training samples.
+In our method, the gradient optimizer can promise a stable convergence by learning from more data.
+And instructed LLMs can exploit in a more promising sub-region of the solution space according to the intermediate results of the gradient optimizer.
+Thus, better performance is achieved by the collaborative optimization process.

-\textbf{Experiments on language models.} We also test our method on pre-trained language models and NLU tasks.
-From \reftbl{lm}, our method with GPT-4 as optimizer surpasses P-tuning~\citep{liuGPTUnderstandsToo2023} and ~\cite{lesterPowerScaleParameterEfficient2021} on four out of five tasks from SuperGLUE, showing the superiority of our optimization method over vanilla gradient-based prompt tuning.

 In summary, the results indicate that our proposed combined optimization approach, which leverages both the local precision of a gradient-based optimizer and the flexible semantics exploration of an LLM-based optimizer, is better than both single methods and outperforms each method individually.